zckly/ai-engineer-roadmap/README.md

    - Project: Create a series of images that tell a story, using consistent style and characters

 2. **Proprietary Image Generation Models**
-   - Explore capabilities of models like GPT-4V (OpenAI)
+   - Explore capabilities of models like GPT-4o, Claude, and Gemini
    - Project: Children's coloring/story book generator
    - Learn about image-to-image transformations (style transfer, inpainting, outpainting)